You start planning your wedding where most people start. Online. Searching for answers.

 At its heart, it’s a vow of commitment between people.
 A ceremony — with an officiant and witnessed vows — followed by a celebration.
 That’s it.

-“There are no rules after that.
+“There are no rules.
 It’s your wedding and you can celebrate however you want.“

 You could go home, just the two of you, and dance in your living room.
 Or you could gather with the people you love and celebrate with food, music, and whatever feels right.